 - Attend classes two days a week (Tuesday and Wednesday) from 4:30 p.m. to 7:30 p.m. at the Chicago Police Academy or the Chicago Fire Academy

-- Paid summer internship between junior and senior year
+- Possible opportunity for summer internship between junior and senior year

 - Financial assistance to attend a City College of Chicago to complete an Associate’s Degree.

 - Transportation assistance to get to and from each academy